Fast-HotStuff: A Fast and Resilient HotStuff Protocol: Fast-HotStuff

-Upon receipt of prepare message $B$ from the primary, a replica $i$ verifies $AggQC$, extracts $highQC$ as well from $PREPARE$ message, and then checks if the proposal is safe.
+Upon receipt of a $PREPARE$ message $B$ from the primary, a replica $i$ verifies $AggQC$, extracts the $QC$ with the latest/highest view among $QC$s ($highQC$) as well from $PREPARE$ message, and then checks if the proposal is safe.
 Verification of $AggQC$ involves verification of aggregated signatures built from $n-f$ $\eta$ messages and verification of the latest $PrepareQC$.
-Signature verification of each $QC$ is not necessary, a replica only needs to make sure messages are valid. $BasicSafeProposal$ predicate makes sure a replica only accepts a proposal that extends from the $highQC.block$.
+Signature verification of each $QC$ is not necessary, a replica only needs to make sure messages are valid. $BasicSafeProposal$ predicate (shown in Algorithm \ref{Algorithm: Utilities for replica i} and used in Algorithm \ref{Algorithm: Basic-Fast-HotStuff}, line 12) makes sure a replica only accepts a proposal that extends from the $highQC.block$.
+In other words, a proposal is safe if the primary provides the proof of $highQC$ for the $QC$ in the proposal.

-If a replica notices that it is missing a block it can download it from other replicas.
+If a replica notices that it is missing a block, it can download it from other replicas.
 At the end of \textsc{PREPARE} phase, each replica sends its vote $v$ to the primary.
 Any vote message $v$ sent by a replica to the primary is signed on tuples $\langle type, viewNumber, block, i\rangle$.
 Each vote has a type, such that $v.type \in \{PREPARE, PRECOMMIT\}$ (Here again block hash can be used to represent the block to save space and bandwidth).

 \textbf{PRECOMMIT phase.} The primary collects \textsc{PREPARE} votes from $n-f$ replicas and builds $PrepareQC$.
 The primary then broadcasts $PrepareQC$ to all replicas in \textsc{PRECOMMIT} message.
 Upon receipt of a valid \textsc{PRECOMMIT} message, a replica will respond with a \textsc{PRECOMMIT} vote to the primary.
 Here (in line 25-27 Algorithm \ref{Algorithm: Basic-Fast-HotStuff}) replica $i$ also checks if it has committed the block for $highQC$ called $highQC.block$.
 Since the majority of replicas have voted for $highQC.block$, it is safe to commit it. \looseness=-1